ultron0412/Portfolio/readme.md

 Uploads are returned as full backend URLs and work with split domains (Vercel + Render).
 Render local disk is ephemeral by default, so uploaded files can be lost on restart/redeploy.
 For durable storage, move uploads to object storage (S3/Cloudinary/etc.).

+## Runtime Troubleshooting (Render)

+If logs show `node src/server.js` then exit with status `1` after ~15-30s, the most common root causes are:
+- Missing or invalid `MONGODB_URI` in Render environment variables
+- MongoDB Atlas network access not allowing Render traffic

+Fix checklist:
+1. Set `MONGODB_URI` in Render with the real password (no `<db_password>` placeholder).
+2. In Atlas, add Network Access entry `0.0.0.0/0` (or a strict allowlist that includes Render egress).
+3. Confirm Atlas DB user credentials are correct for that cluster/database.
+4. Redeploy and verify `GET /api/health`.

 ## Default Admin Login